jbowens/nbagame/README.md

 ## Database Syncing

 NBAGame is most useful as a means to populate a MySQL database with up-to-date NBA statistics.
-The [nbagame/db/sync](https://godoc.org/github.com/jbowens/nbagame/db/sync) package provides a programmatic for syncing data.
+The [nbagame/db/sync](https://godoc.org/github.com/jbowens/nbagame/db/sync) package provides a programmatic interface for syncing data.
 If you don't need the programmatic interface or will be using a language other than go, you can use the command-line tool in the [nbagame/cli](https://github.com/jbowens/nbagame/tree/master/cli) package.
 First, follow the directions in the [nbagame/db README](https://github.com/jbowens/nbagame/tree/master/db) to setup your MySQL database and your goose dbconf.yml configuration file.
 Running `goose up` will create the nbagame schema.

 Once your database is constructed, `cd cli`.
 You may run any or all of the following commands to sync the data that you care about: